 This is a common issue many husky owners face and can lead to health issues if not monitored closely.

 The lack of appetite huskies experience is once again, down to their origins when they worked hard for many hours, on a limited amount of food.
-Food was not plentiful when huskies were bred by the Chukchi People so their body and metabolism adapted accordingly.
+Food was not plentiful when huskies were bred by the Chukchi Tribe so their body and metabolism adapted accordingly.

 Figuring out the perfect diet for your husky may take longer than you think, so you have to be prepared to spend your time, focus, and money! on the new fussy eater in your family.